- Last Updated

 by Daniel Araoz et al

-Yet 1994 can ultimately be considered by the year when “Cognitive Hypnotherapy” was established (and please note that in ALL these cases it has nothing to do with NLP!)
+[Please note that in all these cases it has nothing to do with NLP.]

 “Tom Dowd has taken the theory and practice of Cognitive Therapy one step further.
 He has integrated it with hypnosis and hypnotherapy and produced the first-ever book on that topic….
 I have great regard for his theoretical and clinical ability, and I recommend this book highly for anyone interested in another important extension of the Cognitive Therapy model”